GamingLounge-me/FreeSafe/README.md

 ## Contact

-Leave us a message on our [Discord Server](https://discord.gg/6qcNXVwy8S) if you have any improvements or questions, please respect, that this is not an optimized plugin at all and that it is made for just a small minecraft Network.
+Leave us a message on our [Discord Server](https://discord.gg/6qcNXVwy8S) if you have any improvements or questions.
+Please respect that this is not an optimized plugin at all and that it is made just a small minecraft Network.
+We are not profesional Java Deloper (yet).